vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_3.md

 ##Exercise 3_1

-Change the color of the rectangle depending on its position on screen:
+Change the color of the rectangle depending on its position on screen (divide the screen in four equal areas):
-- If the square is in the left top of the screen, it becomes blue
+- If the square is in the left top area of the screen, it becomes blue
-- If the square is in the left bottom of the screen, it becomes orange
+- If the square is in the left bottom area of the screen, it becomes orange
-- If the square is in the right bottom of the screen, it becomes green
+- If the square is in the right bottom area of the screen, it becomes green
-- If the square is in the right top of the screen, it becomes yellow
+- If the square is in the right top area of the screen, it becomes yellow

 ##Exercise 3_2